 You could also say something like: “I’m really glad that you’re pleased with my work.
 I’d really appreciate it if you’d pass my name along to anyone (at work; in your family; on your softball team) who needs good representation in buying or selling a home.

 You can tell them how much you enjoy listing and selling whatever kind of house or property it was.
 Then ask if they know others with similar homes or property who might be thinking of selling.

 Tips from Tom Hopkins

-In one of his books, Tom Hopkins recommends giving everyone your card.
+In his book, How to Master the Art of Listing and Selling Real Estate, Tom Hopkins recommends giving everyone your card.
 Before handing it to them write “Thank You!”
 On the back.
 When they ask why, tell them it’s to thank them advance for calling when they need you or for referring others to you.

 He also recommends giving a card to the same people over and over.
 If they ask why, tell them that cards get lost, and besides – they might need an extra to give to a friend.

 Remember to say thank you for every referral!

 Failing to appreciate a referral is a SURE way to ensure that you’ll never get another referral from that source.